AndrejOrsula/awesome-space-robotics/src/systems/verification_and_validation.md

 - [LunaLab](https://www.uni.lu/snt-en/facilities/lunalab) - Moon analogue facility at the University of Luxembourg.
 It features an indoor 11x7 m area filled with 20 t of basalt gravel to emulate the surface of the Moon.
 LunaLab is equipped with adjustable illumination and a motion capture system to support the development and testing of lunar rovers.

 ## Terrestrial Analogue Sites

+- [Mount Etna (Italy)](https://en.wikipedia.org/wiki/Mount_Etna) - Active volcano with fresh volcanic soils and lava flows, serving as an excellent analogue for the Moon and Mars.
+ESA and DLR have tested several rovers and robotic operations at this site.